March 23, 2015

-Properly cleaning your gutters and drainage systems on a frequent basis can minimize the number of problems which can include:
+Properly cleaning your gutters and drainage systems on an annual basis can minimize a number of problems which can include:

-- Prevent flooding in areas surrounding clogged drainage structures
+- Prevent flooding in areas surrounding clogged drainage structures; and

 - Infestation of grubs, earwigs and other creatures in wet, organic-rich soils.